-SPF stands for Sun Protection Factor.
-In theory, an SPF 50 sunscreen would allow users to stay out in the sun fifty times longer than they normally could without sunscreen, while SPF 30 would imply that users can stay out thirty times longer before getting sunburned.
-But for high SPF sunscreens, theory and reality are two different things.
+SPF stands for Sun Protection Factor and is used to rate sunscreen.
+Applying sunscreen protects us from skin damage, and protects against skin aging too.
+In theory, an SPF 50 sunscreen would allow users to stay out in the sun 50 times longer than they normally could without sunscreen, while SPF 30 implies users can stay out 30 times longer before getting sunburned.
+It seems intuitive to go for SPF 50 for more protection, but for high SPF sunscreens, theory and reality are two different things.

-People often assume that they are given almost twice the amount of protection by applying an SPF 50 sunscreen compared to one that has SPF 30.
+People often assume they are given almost twice the amount of protection by applying an SPF 50 sunscreen compared to one that has SPF 30.
 This is not true, since the extra protection offered by a higher SPF value is negligible after SPF 15.
-Properly applied SPF 50 sunscreen blocks 98 percent of UVB rays, while an SPF 30 sunscreen blocks 97 percent of sunburn rays – the difference being one percentage point.
+Properly applied SPF 50 sunscreen blocks 98% of UVB rays, while an SPF 30 sunscreen blocks 97% of sunburn rays – the difference being one percentage point.

 What is the problem with high SPF sunscreens?

-Stating an SPF number higher than 30 on a sunscreen is a sales trick luring people into a false sense of security.
+Stating an SPF number higher than 30 on a sunscreen is a sales trick that lures people into a false sense of security.
 So, let’s dive into some of the research that has been conducted on the topic.

 What is the difference between UVB and UVA rays and why does it matter?

 A product’s actual sun protection is determined by its ability to protect you from both UVB and UVA rays.
 UVB rays make you tanned, and too much exposure to them has been correlated to the emergence of skin cancer.
 UVA rays suppress the immune system, lead to the creation of harmful free radicals in the skin, and exposure to them may also lead to skin cancer.
 Unlike UVB rays, UVA rays do not make you tanned or redden your skin.
 Therefore, it is impossible to know whether you have been exposed to a risky amount of UVA rays.